toby-king/trust3.0-cms/src/posts/roundtable-follow-up-blog-post.md

 ---
-title: Roundtable Follow-Up Blog Post
+title: "Roundtable Report: Building Customer Relationships In the Age Of AI"
 description: "On the 8th of June, Trust 3.0 teamed up with award-winning global experience design company Imagination to host our first-ever co-hosted virtual roundtable. "
 date: 2023-07-28T07:54:51.256Z
 thumbnail: /static/img/screenshot-2023-07-28-at-09.11.39.png
 ---